MicrosoftDocs/customer-voice/cv-docs/distribution-settings.md

 # Work with survey distribution settings

 After you've created a survey, you can select distribution settings to control responses to your survey.
 You can choose to allow anyone to respond to the survey, or only people in your organization.
-If anyone can take the survey, respondents won't have to sign in, whereas they will have to sign in if you're only allowing people in your organization to respond.<!--Suggested.--> You can also define various response and notification options.
+If anyone can take the survey, respondents won't have to sign in, whereas they will have to sign in if you're only allowing people in your organization to respond.
+You can also define various response and notification options.

 **To update survey distribution settings**